scollinselliott/eratosthenes/README.md

-The Dressel 1B type of amphora (a ceramic shipping container typical of the ancient Mediterranean) is a ceramic type defined on the basis of morphology, comprising a tall, long-necked, two-handled vessel with a concave collared rim and and sharply defined, angular shoulder.
+The Dressel 1B type of amphora (a ceramic shipping container typical of the ancient Mediterranean) is a ceramic type defined on the basis of morphology, comprising a tall, long-necked, two-handled vessel with a concave collared rim and sharply defined, angular shoulder.
 To give just three chronological summaries of this type, the Dressel 1B type was produced/used/deposited:

 - in the “last quarter of the second until the last decade of the first